 Collaboration over competition

-Last month, NCF Rocky Mountains, in partnership with The WaterStone Foundation, put Rooting for Rivals to the test at Converge, an event that challenged mission-driven organizations to work together with their “rival” to advance God’s purposes.
+In October 2019, NCF Rocky Mountains, in partnership with The WaterStone Foundation, put Rooting for Rivals to the test at Converge, an event that challenged mission-driven organizations to work together with their “rival” to advance God’s purposes.
 Six Colorado-based nonprofits with international, national and local influence were invited to come together for a special evening with Peter and Chris designed to foster a spirit of collaboration over competition through a unique “reverse Shark Tank” experience.
 The organizations were chosen for their scope of influence (two international, two national, two local), best-in-class legacy and past relationship through funding with givers.

 In front of an audience of their 20 top donors and a group of NCF and WaterStone givers, each nonprofit was paired with what could be considered a rival organization: similar target donor audiences, missions, etc. Several weeks prior to the event, the paired missions engaged over a series of phone calls to learn and understand one another’s vision, mission and work.
 The paired organization were: Colorado Uplift & ACE Scholarships, supporting the success of urban youth in Denver, Col.; Promise Keepers and New Canaan Society, focusing on men’s ministry; and Hope Haven Rwanda & Musana Uganda, promoting family and education in Africa.